Micronesia

 Overview

 There have been no known HIV criminalisation cases in the Federated States of Micronesia to date.
 An HIV-specific law was prepared in 2005 but it was not enacted.
 The proposed law (section 611 of the Offences Against the Person Act) would have made it an offence for a person to intentionally, knowingly or recklessly cause, or attempt to cause, another person to acquire HIV.
-Instead states’ general criminal laws may be applied.

 Laws

-Proposed Federation law - Offences Against the Person Act – NOT ENACTED
+Offences Against the Person Act – NOT ENACTED

-HIV-specific criminal law (proposed)
+HIV-specific criminal law (not enforced) (proposed)

 Relevant text of the law

-Section 611 – Causing a person to contract the Human Immunodeficiency Virus (HIV).
+Section 611.
+Causing a person to contract the Human Immunodeficiency Virus (HIV)

 (1) A person who: